-- 1. Click the cell you want to change. - 2.
-Do one of the following: - To enter a new number or text in the cell, replacing the current contents of the cell, type the new value. - To change a portion of the contents of the cell, double-click the cell and make your changes. - 3.
+- 1. In the design window, make sure the spreadsheet is activated.
+For instructions, see Help for your design program. - 2.
+Click the cell you want to change. - 3.
+Do one of the following: - To enter a new number or text in the cell, replacing the current contents of the cell, type the new value. - To change a portion of the contents of the cell, double-click the cell and make your changes. - 4.
 To accept your changes to the cell, press ENTER.

-Note A cell can have only one font and text format.
+A cell can have only one font and text format.